jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/integrity/developing-integrity.md

 create a merge request,
 and ask for peer review.
 If everything goes well,
-their branch is merged to the master branch, their changes are deployed to production, and their short-term branch is deleted.
+their branch is merged to the trunk branch, their changes are deployed to production, and their short-term branch is deleted.